Some airlines embrace CO2 trade, buy permits

 LONDON Several big airlines are taking advantage of European carbon law by snapping up emission allowances at bargain prices, tuning out an outcry against the scheme by many non-EU airlines and shoring up demand in a market that saw prices cut in half last year.

-Under the EU scheme, all airlines landing or taking off in the 27-nation bloc and three neighboring countries must submit permits to cover the carbon emissions of these flights.
+Under the EU scheme, all airlines landing or taking off in the 27-nation bloc and three neighbouring countries must submit permits to cover the carbon emissions of these flights.

 "We are continuously buying allowances," Peter Schneckenleitner, a spokesman for Deutsche Lufthansa AG, Germany's biggest airline, told Reuters.